odhs/course_repository/semana-tech-01-go-react/semana-tech-01-go-react-server/README.md

 go mod init odhs/semana-tech-01-go-react-server-main
 ```

+## Migrations

+### Tern tool

-Install a tool to migrations
+Install the tern package for use with migrations

 ```sh
 go install github.com/jackc/tern/v2@latest
 ```

-Creating the dir internal
+Create the internal directory

 The internal directory contains all the software that is internal to your own package and that will not be imported as a dependency.